 - Obtain permission to travel outside the state from the probation officer or Court.

-- Report as instructed by the Court.
+- Report as instructed by the Court and make a truthful report when directed.

 - Notify the probation officer of any change in address or employment status.